BloomTech-Labs/human-rights-first-police-ds-a/newREADME.md

 </br>

 ## Old Codebase
 Old and currently undeployed code is stored in the `archive` folder of the repo.
 Some files are stored to show the evolution of the code from previous Lambda cohorts to the current deployed code.
-Some files are include starter codes that could help provide inspiration for additional features (e.g. Twitter Bot) or functionality that was deprioritized for release.
-A more in depth description of each of the files is stored in a markdown file in the `archive` directory.
+Some files are include starter codes that could help provide inspiration for additional features (e.g. Twitter Bot) or functionality that was deprioritized for initial release.
+A more in-depth description of each of the files is stored in a markdown file in the `archive` directory.
 </br>

 ## Deployed Product